 The University will consider sponsoring H1-b visas for NRMP matched candidates to our participating residencies (hence meeting ERAS and selection committees criteria as qualified) only if the candidates have taken and passed USMLE 3 prior to March 31 of the year in which they intend to matriculate in our Programs.
-Matched candidates will be required, at their own expense, to pay the $1,410 expedited review fee to the State Department.
+At their own expense, matched candidates will be required to pay the $1,440 expedited review fee to the State Department.
 Matched candidates who have not passed USMLE 3 as of April 1 will receive a packet of materials in support of a J-1 visa, and will be expected to participate fully in its processing and accept their appointment on this visa.
 This policy and procedure will be explained in detail to interviewing candidates, and posted to several public websites, including the University’s GME and Program sites, and FREIDA (the AMA site for medical students seeking information about residency programs).

-8.14 Interaction with Medical Technology Representatives Procedure for School of Medicine Notification
+- 8.14 Interaction with Medical Technology Representatives Procedure for School of Medicine Notification (Word)

 - Policy: Each year Graduate Medical Education will review the data on diversity within the GME programs.